The Modern Treaty Era

 Such concerns help explain why enthusiasm for education has been lacking in some communities.
 Attendance at some reserve schools has been unreliable or interrupted for long periods of time.

 Distance from educational programs and difficulty recruiting instructors for remote communities is one of the barriers to educational achievement.
-The author found that a community’s 2016 housing score, a component of the Community Well-Being index, was strongly negatively correlated with its remoteness.
+The author found that a community’s 2016 educational achievement score, a component of the Community Well-Being index, was strongly negatively correlated with its remoteness.
 The correlation coefficient between educational achievement and remoteness was -0.576.

 Remote learning may be an option for students who do not want to leave their home communities.
 As the coronavirus pandemic has proven, internet access is increasingly important in education.
 Unfortunately, connectivity can be unreliable in remote communities.